The end of the lockdown roadmap is in sight, with the government lifting most of the restrictions very soon.

-- June 21st – All legal limits on social contact lifted and a return to 'normal' life.
+- July 19 2021 - All legal limits on social contact to lift and a return to 'normal' life.

 All of the key dates and targets above for lifting lockdown are subject to change following the government's ongoing review of infection rates and the efficacy of the vaccination program in the UK.